juergenbarth/homelab/README.md

 Contributing
 ============
 Since these are my personal files, I am not accepting any contributions.
-You can fork or this repository and use it as a template for your own endeavors.
+You can fork this repository and use it as a template for your own endeavors.